Brand Names: Xolair

 Call your doctor at once if you have:

-- chest pain spreading to your jaw or shoulder, coughing up blood;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder; or

 Common side effects may include:

 - ear pain; or